rooky1905/React-Stuff/README.md

 ### Please refer different components in 'src' folder as there would be a lot!
 ### Try and render in 'App.js', which is the parent.
 ### I have some commented out components for reference.
+### I know the repo is not clean and disorganized!
+For simplicity, each component has its own css file with {Component}.css name.
 ### Cheers!